Nelson-Tech-Meetup/nelson-tech-meetup.github.io/README.md

 ## Development

 Contributions are welcome!
-Please make contributions in the form of a well described [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
+Please make contributions in the form of a well-described [Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

-For simple content changes, consider using the "Edit this page on GitHub" link on any page to suggest changes directly.
+For simple content changes, consider using the "Edit this page" link on any page to suggest changes directly.

 > [!IMPORTANT]
 > Running locally requires [Hugo Extended](https://gohugo.io/installation/) (v0.152.2 or later) to be installed.

 ## Deployment